ArthurCh/ocp-on-azure/README.md

 ocp-node1.devcls.com       : ok=14   changed=7    unreachable=0    failed=0
 ```

 10. Login via SSH to the OpenShift **master** node.
 The OpenShift installer (Ansible playbook) will be run on this OpenShift master node.
 Make sure you are able to login in to all nodes using SSH.
-In order to proceed with OpenShift installation -
+Before proceeding with OpenShift installation, check the following -
-- All nodes should be resolvable thru their DNS aliases
+- All nodes should be resolvable thru their DNS aliases within the VNET (ocpVnet)
-- Passwordless **sudo** access should be enabled on all nodes
+- Passwordless **sudo** access should be configured on all nodes (VMs)

 11. Download the Ansible hosts (**ocp-hosts**) file from the `ocp-on-azure` GitHub repository which you forked in a previous step.
 You can use **wget** or **curl** to download this file.
 See below.
 ```